Protests in the Long Term: How Is a Lasting Legacy Cemented?

 She adds: “It’s always going to be a long march to justice.”

-Associated Press reporters Deepti Hajela and Zeina Karam contributed to this report.
+Associated Press reporters Deepti Hajela in New York and Zeina Karam in Beirut contributed to this report.